dineshchandran311/dineshchandran311/README.md

   <h1 align="center">Hello Everyone, This is <a href="https://github.com/dineshcd311">Dinesh Chandran!<a/><img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px"></h1>

-  I'm a full-stack web developer from India, who loves learning new technologies.
-Currently, I am a sophomore at the PSG College of Technology in Coimbatore, Tamil Nadu, India.
-I am also interested in collaborating on web development projects.
+  I'm a full-stack web and mobile developer from India.
+Currently, I am a senior at the PSG College of Technology in Coimbatore, Tamil Nadu, India.
+I am also interested in collaborating on web and mobile development projects.